-There are many myths surrounding tarot.
-Many people were raised to believe that tarot cards are scary, evil, or related to things of the devil.
-This type of misinformation is widespread, but the truth is tarot can serve as a powerful tool that helps you hone intuition, deepen your relationship with the universe, and connect with yourself to make better informed decisions.
-Below are some of the most prevalent myths around tarot and the reality.
+There are many myths surrounding the Tarot.
+For example, many people were raised to believe that Tarot cards are scary, evil, or related to things of the devil.
+Unfortunately, this type of misinformation is widespread.
+Still, the truth is Tarot can serve as a powerful tool that helps you hone intuition, deepen your relationship with the universe, and connect with yourself to make better-informed decisions.
+Below are some of the most prevalent myths around Tarot and the reality.

 You Must be Gifted Your First Deck